Murder Mystery (film): Plot

-Nick Spitz is a New York police officer, and his wife Audrey is a hairdresser.
-Audrey wants to visit Europe, as Nick had promised at their wedding, but thinks they never will.
-After their 15th-anniversary dinner, Audrey confronts Nick, who lies that he has in fact booked the trip, and they set off to Europe.
-On the plane, Audrey meets billionaire Charles Cavendish, who invites the couple to join him on his family yacht for a party celebrating his elderly uncle's upcoming wedding to Charles's former fiancée.
-After seeing how crowded and unpleasant-sounding their previously planned bus tour would be, Nick agrees.
+Nick Spitz is an NYPD officer married to Audrey, a hairdresser.
+She wants to visit Europe, as he had promised at their wedding, but thinks they never will.
+After their 15th-anniversary dinner, Audrey confronts Nick, who tells her he has in fact booked the trip, and they set off to Europe.
+On the plane, Nick and Audrey meet billionaire Charles Cavendish, who invites them to join him on his family yacht for a party celebrating his elderly uncle's wedding to Charles's former fiancée.

-Aboard the yacht, Nick and Audrey meet Cavendish's ex-fiancée Suzi Nakamura, his cousin and Quince's son Tobey, actress Grace Ballard, Colonel Ulenga, his bodyguard Sergei, Maharajah Vikram, race car driver Juan Carlos, and later that night their host, Malcolm Quince, Cavendish's uncle arrives.
-Quince announces that his new wife Suzi will be the only one to receive his inheritance, believing the others only feign interest in him because of his money.
-Before he can sign his new will, the lights go out and come back on to reveal Quince dead, stabbed with a ceremonial dagger.
+Aboard the yacht, Nick and Audrey meet Cavendish's ex-fiancée Suzi Nakamura, Quince's son Tobey, actress Grace Ballard, Colonel Ulenga, his bodyguard Sergei, Maharajah Vikram, and race car driver Juan Carlos, and, later that night, their host Malcolm Quince, Cavendish's uncle, arrives.
+Quince announces that Suzi will be his sole heir, crudely disowning everyone else.
+Before he can sign his new will, the lights go out, and when they are back on, they find Quince stabbed through his heart.

-Nick, who has lied to Audrey about recently becoming an NYPD detective, orders the room locked, and the guests return to their rooms.
-Later that night, the guests find Tobey, dead from an apparent suicide.
-Upon arriving in Monte Carlo, the guests are questioned by Inspector de la Croix, who believes that Nick and Audrey, "the Americans", are guilty of the murders.
+Nick orders the room locked, and the guests return to their rooms.
+Later that night, Tobey is found dead from apparent suicide.
+Upon arriving in Monte Carlo, everyone is questioned by Inspector Delacroix, who believes that "the Americans" committed the murders.

 At the Monaco Grand Prix, Nick and Audrey question the guests.
-That night, Sergei summons them to his room, where he reveals Quince had married the Colonel's fiancée while the Colonel was in a coma after saving Quince's life, which ended with her death and a child who was allegedly stillborn.
-The couple hide when someone knocks on the door, and come out to find Sergei has been shot.
-Bravely, they climb out the window and edge along the ledge, high above the ground.
-In the process, they see the Colonel flossing his teeth vigorously and Maharajah and Grace kissing in his room, ruling out the chances of any of them being the murderer and killing Sergei.
-While fleeing, they see on the news that de la Croix has issued a warrant for their arrest.
-Audrey is furious to learn from the broadcast Nick is not actually a detective and from his confession that he lied about booking the trip in advance, and she leaves with Cavendish.
+That night, Sergei summons them to his room and reveals Quince had married the Colonel's fiancée while he was in a coma after saving Quince's life, which ended with her dying while giving birth.
+The couple hide when someone knocks, and come out to find Sergei has been shot.
+They climb out the window and edge along the ledge.
+In the process, they see the Colonel flossing his teeth, and the Maharajah and Grace kissing.
+Audrey is furious to learn from a news broadcast that Nick is not actually a detective and that he lied about booking the trip in advance, and she leaves with Cavendish.